LaunchCodeEducation/data-analysis/src/chapters/tableau-part4/exercises.rst

    #. `5 Tips on Creating an Interactive Resume using Tableau <https://www.tableau.com/blog/5-tips-creating-visual-resume-using-tableau-40558>`__.
    #. `How to make an interactive resume in Tableau (50 min) <https://www.tableau.com/learn/webinars/how-make-interactive-resume-tableau?ssologin=true#video>`__.

-      A. This video will teach you how to make a gantt chart and a lollipop chart.
+      A. This video will teach you how to make a Gantt chart and a Lollipop chart.

    #. `Create Your Interactive Resume in Tableau Public?
 Video (48 min) <https://www.youtube.com/watch?v=YlyO_InVI-E>`__.